Ross Hunter

-Ross Hunter (born Martin Terry Fuss; May 6, 1916 or 1920 – March 10, 1996) was an American film and television producer and actor.
+Ross Hunter (born Martin Terry Fuss; May 6, 1920 – March 10, 1996) was an American film and television producer and actor.
 He is best known for producing light comedies such as Pillow Talk (1959), and the glamorous melodramas Magnificent Obsession (1954), Imitation of Life (1959), and Back Street (1961).

 Over the course of his career, Hunter produced films of various genres but found his greatest success with light-hearted comedies, musicals and melodramatic "tear jerkers" that were high on romance and glamour.

 Biography

 Early life

 Hunter was born in Cleveland, Ohio.
-His birth year is unclear, with sources indicating that he was born between 1916 and 1926, and even 1929.
-Given the fact that he worked as teacher before his service in World War II, then a 1916 or 1920 birth year are the most likely He was of Austrian Jewish and German Jewish descent.
-He attended Glenville High School where he later taught English and drama (he also taught these subjects at Rawlings High School).
+Sources suggest various birth years for him — 1916, 1926, or even 1929, according to Hunter himself - but his Social Security record lists May 6, 1920, a date confirmed by his 1942 army enlistment record and also by the 1940 census.
+He was of Austrian Jewish and German Jewish descent.
+He attended Glenville High School, where he later taught English and drama; he also taught these subjects at Rawlings High School).

 During World War II, he worked in United States Army Intelligence.
 After his Army service, he returned to his job as a drama teacher.
 He eventually moved to Los Angeles after his students sent his photo to Paramount Pictures.
 Paramount Pictures passed on signing him to a contract and he subsequently signed with Columbia Pictures.
 It was at Columbia that a casting agent changed his name from "Martin Fuss" to "Ross Hunter".